-A Cisco IM and Presence cluster supports only a single Unified CM cluster; therefore, a separate IM and Presence cluster is required for each Unified CM cluster.
+A single Unified CM cluster supports only a single IM and Presence service cluster; therefore, a separate IM and Presence service cluster is required for each Unified CM cluster.

 Intracluster traffic participates at a very low level between Cisco IM and Presence and Unified CM and between the Cisco IM and Presence publisher and subscriber servers.
 Both clusters share a common hosts file and have a strong trust relationship using IPTables.
-At the level of the database and services, the clusters are separate and distinct, and each Cisco IM and Presence Service cluster and Unified CM cluster requires separate administration.
+At the level of the database and services, the clusters are separate and distinct; however, the configuration and administration is primarily done on the Unified CM cluster, with limited configuration and administration done on the IM and Presence Service cluster.
 There is currently no Transport Layer Security (TLS) or IPSec utilization for intracluster traffic.